Marino Capicchioni: Biography

 Capicchioni was born in Santa Mustiola in the Republic of San Marino on 28 June 1895.
-At an early age, he began working as a local carpenter as a cooper, as well as a woodcarver and furniture maker.
+At an early age, he began working as a local carpenter, as a cooper, as well as a woodcarver and furniture maker.
 He later developed an interest in instrument making and constructed several guitars.
 He completed his first violin when he was 24.

-In 1929 he permanently established himself in Rimini where he opened his own workshop.
-He participated in numerous exhibitions and competitions all over Italy and was praised and recognized for his talent: in 1931 he won the gold medal at the Padua Exposition, and in 1937 he received an honorable mention and a silver medal for his quintet exhibited in the Cremona competition during the Stradivari Bicentenary.
+In 1929, he permanently established himself in Rimini, where he opened his own workshop.
+He participated in numerous exhibitions and competitions all over Italy and was praised and recognized for his talent: in 1931, he won the gold medal at the Padua Exposition, and in 1937, he received an honourable mention and a silver medal for his quintet exhibited in the Cremona competition during the Stradivari Bicentenary.

-The Vannes Universal Dictionary of Violinmakers quotes that in 1948 Capicchioni had already made 350 violins, 10 violas, and 20 violoncellos.
+The Vannes Universal Dictionary of Violinmakers quotes that in 1948, Capicchioni had already made 350 violins, 10 violas, and 20 violoncellos.

 In the middle of the 1940s, his son Mario began working with him and shared in his business until the Master's death.

-The Republic of San Marino dedicated a square to Marino Capicchioni and erected a monument by the sculptor Marina Busignani Reffi in his honor.
+The Republic of San Marino dedicated a square to Marino Capicchioni and erected a monument by the sculptor Marina Busignani Reffi in his honour.

 Analysis of Capicchioni's work

-An overall analysis of Capicchioni's work shows two distinct periods: one to the 1920s and 1930s and the second "golden period" beginning in the 1940s, the era which brought him fame.
+An overall analysis of Capicchioni's work shows two distinct periods: one from the 1920s to the 1930s and the second "golden period" beginning in the 1940s, the era which brought him fame.

 His work of the 1920s and 1930s is distinguished by his continued research for technical and stylistic solutions: the workmanship is good but his distinct personality does not emerge.
 Although he was inspired by the classical models of Stradivari and Guarneri.

 In the golden period, the master succeeded in giving a personal influence to his work, a quality which can be recognized almost unmistakably.
-He always used material of excellent quality and to accentuate the flame of the maple, he developed a special technique for treating the instrument "in the white".
+He always used material of excellent quality, and to accentuate the flame of the maple, he developed a special technique for treating the instrument "in the white".
 When he varnished his instruments, he attempted to age them slightly by accentuating the grain of the spruce on the belly.
-The varnish used was generally a golden yellow, but one can also find instruments with lively red coloring.
-Capicchioni's work was already quite popular in the early 1960s and his instruments are still sought after today for their excellent sound.
+The varnish used was generally a golden yellow, but one can also find instruments with lively red colouring.
+Capicchioni's work was already quite popular in the early 1960s, and his instruments are still sought after today for their excellent sound.
 He died in Rimini, aged 82.

 One of his quartets is on permanent display at the Stradivari Museum of Cremona.